At commencement, offering close-up photographs is a great way to provide additional photo options to your graduates and their families.

 Does a close-up photo make sense at your ceremony?

-Even though handshake photos may be the quintessential commencement pictures, a December 2015 focus group conducted by GradImages with graduates and their families confirmed a preference for additional poses and photo options.
+Even though handshake photos may be the quintessential commencement pictures, a recent December focus group conducted by GradImages with graduates and their families confirmed a preference for additional poses and photo options.
 While ceremony portraits are the default choice for schools that have added a second pose, close-up photos are an excellent way to round-out the photo options provided to your alumni.

 Close-up photos can be captured with only a minimal amount of floor space.
 If there's room on one side of the stage for a ceremony portrait, then chances are there's room on the opposite side of the stage for a close-up.